rocknsm/rock-docs/README.md

 ## Latest
-We are pleased to announce that ROCK 2.4 is here!
+We are pleased to announce that ROCK 2.5 is here!
 You can read the full details in the [Releases page](https://rocknsm.github.io/rock-docs/reference/latest/), but here's a quick overview of some of the latest additions:

+- [x] New: ROCK has move to the ECS standard
-- [x] New: Text User Interface (TUI) for initial host setup
+- [x] New: Out of the box support for XFS Disk Quotas
-- [x] New: ROCK manager utility
+- [x] New: Updated ROCK Dashboards
+- [x] Fix: Various visualization issues in ROCK dashboard
-- [x] New: Automated Testing Infrastructure
+- [x] Fix: (x509) Certificate issues resolved
-- [x] Upgrade: Elastic 6.6 -> 7
+- [x] Update: Elastic Stack components to version 7.6
-- [x] Upgrade: Suricata 4.1.1 -> 4.1.3
-- [x] Upgrade: Zookeeper 3.4.11 -> 3.4.13
+- [x] Update: Zeek to version 3
-- [x] Fixes: 95 closed issues
+- [x] Update: Zeek to version 5

 ## Video Guides
 There are several video walkthroughs in the [Tutorials Section](https://rocknsm.github.io/rock-docs/reference/tutorials/).